ForeverACharles/ILOC-CodeGenerator-DeadCodeElminator/RegisterAllocation/README.md

 Register allocation has been implemented with 4 different flavors.
 - Bottom-Up
 - Top-Down Simple
-- Top-Down with Max Live and Live Range Compuration
+- Top-Down with Max Live & Live Range Consideration
 - Top-Down with Relative Frequency Ranking

 ### Usage